yangmillstheory/vim-snipe/README.md

 ### Contributing

 Pull requests are welcome; no special process is required.
-Currently there's no optionality for the highlighting format, for example.

-I'm sure there's also plenty of bugs which I won't have the time or inclination to always fix (try using the plugin when browsing Vim documentation, e.g.).